Programs

 Pet Food Pantry

-The Pet Food Pantry is made possible by the Humane Society of Alameda and individual FAAS supporters.
-If you would like to help families in need feed their pets, we welcome dry and wet dog and cat food and kitty litter ordered from online retailers.
-Please have orders shipped directly to FAAS, 1590 Fortmann Way, Alameda, CA 94501.
-You may also drop off new, unopened pet food in person any Sunday or Monday between 11 a.m. and 5 p.m.
+If you'd like to help families in need feed their pets, we welcome donations of dry and wet dog and cat food as well as kitty litter.
+Please have orders shipped directly to FAAS at 1590 Fortmann Way, Alameda, CA 94501, or feel free to drop off new, unopened pet food in person any Sunday or Monday between 11 AM and 5 PM.

 Pet Loss Support Group